lk-geimfari/awesomo/languages/PYTHON.md

 ```

 ---
 [**Transcrypt**](http://www.transcrypt.org) is a Python 3.6 to Javascript compiler supporting e.g multiple inheritance, metaclasses and operator overloading.
-It generates fast, compact code, allows source level debugging in your browser and can use any Javascript library directly without conversion or special syntax.
+It generates fast, compact code that can run in your browser or on top of node.js.
+Transcrypt facilitates Python source level debugging and can use any Javascript library directly without conversion or special syntax.

 <a href="http://www.transcrypt.org">
     <p align="center">